Airless Spray Equipment

 This illustration is a cross-sectional view of an airless spray tip.

-1. The paint material is forced through the tip under constant pressure.
+1. The coating material is forced through the tip under constant pressure.

 2. The pressure drop as the paint leaves the spray tip creates the spray fan used for coating application.